sinitsynme/leetcode-algorythms/solutions/_88_merge_sorted_array_README.md

 We need to initialize `i` at index of number before the first zero, that is `m-1` and `j` in the end of the second array.

+Then we would use this logic: we fill ending elements of 1st array with bigger numbers until all arrays' elements are used.
+* When the 1st array is used completely (i < 0), we stop comparing elements and just fill the 1st array cells with leftovers from 2nd array.
+* When the 2nd array is used completely, then all elements are at their needed place

 ```
         int i = m - 1;